 Benefit Description You Pay

 Organ/tissue transplants (cont.)
 High

+If you are a participant in a clinical trial, the Plan will provide benefits for related routine care that is medically necessary (such as doctors visits, lab tests, x- rays, and scans, and hospitalization related to treating the patients condition) if it is not provided by the clinical trials.
+Section 9 has additional information on cost related to clinical trials.
+We encourage you to contact the Plan to discuss specific services if you participate in a clinical trial.
+Nothing

+Autologous Transplants for

-- Advanced Childhood kidney cancers Nothing
+- Advanced Childhood kidney cancers

 - Advanced Ewing sarcoma

 - Aggressive non-Hodgkin's lymphoma

 - Breast Cancer

 - Childhood rhabdomyosarco

 - Epithelial Ovarian Cancer

 - Mantle Cell (Non-Hodgkin lymphoma)

 Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
 We cover donor testing for the actual solid organ donor or up to four bone marrow/stem cell transplant donors in addition to the testing of the family members.

-Nothing
+National Transplant Program (NTP)

 Not covered: All charges

 • Donor screening tests and donor search expenses, except those as shown above

 • Implants of artificial organs

 • Transplants not listed as covered

 Anesthesia High

 Professional services provided in - Nothing

 • Hospital (inpatient)

 Professional services provided in - Nothing

 Hospital outpatient department

 Skilled nursing facility

 Ambulatory surgical center

 • Office

 Section 5(c).
-Services provided by a hospital or other facility, and ambulance services
+Services Provided by a Hospital or Other Facility, and Ambulance Services

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b).

-• YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.

-Benefit Description You Pay
+Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. tes billed by the facility (i.e., hospital or surgical center) are.
+Any costs associated with the professional charge (i. (b). • YOUR PHYSICIAN MUST GET PREC refer to Section 3 to be sure which services CERTIFICATION FOR HOSPITAL STAYS.
+Please s require precertification.
+Benefit Description You Pay npatient hospital High Room and board, such as: Nothing • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above semiprivate room rate.
+Other hospital services and supplies, such as: Nothing • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood or blood plasma • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen • Inpatient dental procedures, as follows: - limited hospitalization benefit for certain procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure - the plan will cover the hospitalization, but not the cost of professional dental services - Conditions for which hospitalization would be covered include hemophilia and heart disease.

-Inpatient hospital High

-Room and board, such as: Nothing

-• Ward, semiprivate, or intensive care accommodations

-General nursing care

-Meals and special diets

-Note: If you want a private room when it is not medically necessary, you pay the additional charge above semiprivate room rate.

-Other hospital services and supplies, such as: Nothing

-• Operating, recovery, maternity, and other treatment rooms

-Prescribed drugs and medicines

-Diagnostic laboratory tests and X-rays

-Blood or blood plasma

-Dressings, splints, casts, and sterile tray services

-• Medical supplies and equipment, including oxygen

-• Inpatient dental procedures, as follows:

-- limited hospitalization benefit for certain procedures is covered when a Plan doctor determines there is a need for hospitalization for reasons totally unrelated to the dental procedure

-- the plan will cover the hospitalization, but not the cost of professional dental services

-- Conditions for which hospitalization would be covered include hemophilia and heart disease.
 The need for anesthesia by itself, is not a condition.

-Not covered All charges
+Not covered: All charges